xecutive/instantreboot/README.md

 # instantReboot

-instantReboot is a library for Java-Projects to be used by applications to initiate a restart.
+instantReboot is a library for Java-Projects used by applications to initiate a restart.